Choose how to apply updates to Office 365 ProPlus

 |For an example of how to set up a group to test updates, read this blog post about how to manage updates for Office 365 ProPlus.|

 You’ll have to use the Office Deployment Tool to download updated versions of Office 365 ProPlus from the Internet to your local network.
 After it’s downloaded, you can place the updated version on a network share that is close to the users.

 Instead of using automatic updates, you can deploy an updated version of Office 365 ProPlus to your users by using the Office Deployment Tool.
-You can use the Office Deployment Tool together with software distribution tools, such as System Center Configuration Manager or Windows Intune.
+You can use the Office Deployment Tool together with software distribution tools, such as System Center Configuration Manager or Microsoft Intune.

 This option is useful if you want to control which version of Office 365 ProPlus users have, and you want to control which users get updated and when they get updated.
 This option provides the most control, but also requires the most administrative effort.